 --------------------------

 Study of required changes to NR using existing DL/UL NR waveform to support operation between 52.6 GHz and 71 GHz was conducted.
-The study included study of applicable numerology including subcarrier spacing, channel BW (including maximum BW), and their impact to FR2 physical layer design to support system functionality considering practical RF impairments, and identification potential critical problems to physical signal/channels, if any.
+The study included study of applicable numerology including subcarrier spacing, channel BW (including maximum BW), and their impact to FR2 physical layer design to support system functionality considering practical RF impairments, and identification of potential critical problems to physical signal/channels, if any.
 Study of channel access mechanism, considering potential interference to/from other nodes, assuming beam based operation, in order to comply with the regulatory requirements applicable to unlicensed spectrum for frequencies between 52.6 GHz and 71 GHz was also conducted.

 As an outcome of the study, it is recommended to support 120 kHz subcarrier spacing with normal CP length, and at least one more subcarrier spacing among 240 kHz, 480 kHz, and 960 kHz subcarrier spacing candidates.
 Subcarrier spacing outside 120 kHz to 960 kHz are not supported for any signals and channels.
 The applicability of the supported subcarrier spacing to particular signals and channels should be further discussed in the corresponding WI phase.
 It is additionally recommended to limit the maximum FFT size required to 4096 and to limit the maximum of RBs per carrier to 275 RBs.
 The candidate supported maximum carrier bandwidth(s) for a cell should be between 400 MHz and 2160 MHz.
 Further investigation of the details of required changes to NR may be needed.

-As an outcome of the channel access study, it is recommended to support both channel access with LBT mechanism(s) and a channel access mechanism without LBT for gNB and UE that initiate a channel occupancy.
+As an outcome of the channel access study, it is recommended to support both channel access with LBT mechanism(s) and a channel access mechanism without LBT for gNB and UE to initiate a channel occupancy.
 Further investigation of the details of the channel access mechanism may be needed.

 -----------------------------